In This Article

-Professional teeth cleanings at a dental clinic in River Oaks are the best way to begin fighting gingivitis.
+Professional teeth cleanings at a dental clinic in River Oaks are a highly recommended way to begin fighting gingivitis.
 You also need to make sure you have no other dental issues.
 Crowns that don’t fit well or have moved can be irritating.
 Misaligned teeth can also cause issues with the gums.
 Make appointments to address these issues.
 You must also be diligent with your hygiene at home.

-Many insurance companies cover the cost of teeth cleaning.
+Many insurance companies cover the cost of dental cleaning.
 They would much rather pay for inexpensive preventive care than pay for high-cost repairs.
-Even without insurance, however, a regular cleaning at URBN Dental is very affordable.
+Even without insurance, however, regular cleaning at URBN Dental is very affordable.

 You can find a dentist to clean your teeth for as little as $60.
 You can expect to pay more if you need further care, such as a filling or x-rays.

-How to get an affordable dental cleaning without insurance?
+How to get affordable dental cleaning without insurance?